daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 | `%z` `%Z`   | Timezone offset (`+0200`) / name (`CEST`)                  |
 | `%%`        | Literal `%`                                                |

-Weekday/month names follow the system locale.
-The full list of `strftime` specifiers is platform-defined and passes through verbatim — anything your C library supports works here.
+Weekday and month names (`%A`, `%B`) follow the user's system locale and are emitted as proper Unicode, so localized names with accents (e.g. German "März", "Mittwoch") render correctly.
+The full list of `strftime` specifiers is platform-defined; literal non-ASCII text in the pattern passes through unchanged.

 **Local vs. UTC.** The same timestamp formatted both ways differs by your UTC offset. `d:` is the normal, local form; add `utc:` only when you specifically want UTC: